 "Of course you're not!"
 I rolled my eyes playfully.

 "Honestly!
 I'm not-" He stopped then jumped off the bench.
 "What the hell was that?"

 I saw the train coming as wind started to rise in the tunnel.
 I got up off the bench and stood next to him.
 There was nothing natural about any of it.
 "Oliver, give me your hand!"
 I held mine out to him and he took it without hesitation.

 "I think it is!"
 I answered as the train started to pass in frontof us.

 We both fixed our gaze on the train and were amazed by what was happening.
 As it wizzed by us, the bricks on the other side of the wall looked as though they were peeling back one by one.
 They were disappearing leaving behind what looked like the inside of the cave.
 I watched the train disappear into nothingness, the tube station had long been left behind instead a lush beach was just beyond the cave's exit.

 "We're back."
 I whispered in disbelief.
 I didn't need any other confirmation, I just felt it in my heart that we were in Narnia again.

 "I can't believe it!"
 Oliver gasped before turning and hugging me.

 "We are actually back!"
-I grinned as I pulled away.
+I grinned as I embraced him tightly.